MennoMarkus/Game-Boy-Advance-3D-Rail-Shooter/README.md

 # Game-Boy-Advance-3D-Rail-Shooter
-Very much W.I.P. \n
+Very much W.I.P.
 A 3d rendered rail shooter game for the game boy advance, inspired by Star Fox.
-This project combines C++ and ARM assembly. \n
+This project combines C++ and ARM assembly.

 # Compiling:
-Download and install DevKitPro: https://github.com/devkitPro/installer/releases \n Make sure DevKitPro is added to the enviourment variables. \n Run the included make file to ouput a .gba file. \n Use an game boy advance emulater to run the .gba file.
-The project has been tested on no$gba. \n
+Download and install DevKitPro: https://github.com/devkitPro/installer/releases
+Make sure DevKitPro is added to the enviourment variables.
+Run the included make file to ouput a .gba file.
+Use an game boy advance emulater to run the .gba file.
+The project has been tested on no$gba.

 # Backlog goals:
 - Create backLog.